DreMan360/pythonVoiceAssistant/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Now you have to replace all the API keys in `voiceAssistant.py` with your own.\
 You can now run the `voiceAssistant.py` file.
 Speak into your microphone for JCVA to assist you.

 ## What can it do?